- What is Food Day?

 - Do you have ideas for events I could hold?

-- Can companies organize activities or events Food Day?
+- Can companies organize activities or events for Food Day?

 - Can I use the Food Day logo to brand our local Food Day event?